The Internet of Things – also known as IoT – is a term you’ve likely heard but may not know a huge amount about.

 Cloudfy’s CEO Rob Williams has previously spoken about how cloud-based B2B ecommerce can be a key driver behind the fourth industrial revolution.
 And according to Juniper Research, many retailers are already using IoT to create an ecosystem they can use to their advantage.
 So looking into ways to combine these two factors is a wise idea.

-By connecting radio-frequency identification (RFID) tags to items and analysing the data acquired, new levels of actionable insight is being gained.
+By connecting radio-frequency identification (RFID) tags to items and analyzing the data acquired, new levels of actionable insight is being gained.

 So from a B2B ecommerce perspective, this kind of IoT-enabled action presents a host of opportunities.